jdgenes/Algorithms/README.md

 # Algorithms

-A collection of algorithms I've worked through during the FreeCodeCamp problem sets.
+A collection of simple algorithms I keep around for quick reference.